 This one is pretty popular and for good reason- it’s probably the most iconic mountain in all of Sedona.
 Cathedral itself is a lovely backdrop and has great trails snaking around the base but the real show is when you hike to the top for sunset.
 It’s a total show stopper and completely breathtaking (and heart-stopping!).
 The hike is short–but *challenging* (rock scrambling is definitely a part of it- and part of the fun!)

 Courthouse Butte is one of my favorite spots in Sedona.
 The trail can be super gentle while still being super pretty.
-If you want a little more adventure in your day, you can hop over to Bell Rock ( also a great spot) and do some hiking/scrambling there.
+This spot is a total stunner at sunrise (pictured) and there are some nearby spots that are equally as lovely at sunset.

 One of the hands down prettiest places in Sedona- and also the hardest to get to.
-You can walk the 6.4 mile moderate hike, or you can drive Schnebly Hill Road.
+You can walk the 6.4 mile moderate hike, or you can drive.
 If you opt for the latter you will 100% need a 4×4 vehicle.
 Like, a legit one (believe me, my husband and I tried in our Subaru just to see how far we could get.
 Spoiler alert: not very far).
 Think a jeep or maybe a 4Runner.
-There are several companies in Sedona that offer private tours (like Pink Jeep tours!) that are experts at that drive because it is rather technical.
+There are several companies in Sedona that offer private tours that are experts at that drive because it is rather technical.

 And this is literally the tip of the iceberg.
 There’s also Seven Sacred Pools, Fay Canyon, Devil’s Bridge…throw a dart at a map of Sedona and you’ve landed on somewhere gorgeous.